French

 Program Overview

 The French Language Program at UCSC offers students a variety of opportunities to learn or improve their French and to learn about the French and Francophone world.
-Students with an interest in French can major in Language Studies, Literature or Global Economics.
+Students with an interest in French can major in Applied Linguistics, Language Studies, Literature or Global Economics.
 Numerous study-abroad opportunities in France are available through the UC Education Abroad Program (EAP).
 Our program is student-centered and interested in promoting the study of the French language and culture across the curriculum.

 Back to Top